 North America's boreal forest, which spans the northern portion of the continent from Alaska all the way to Newfoundland, covers an astonishing 1.5 billion acres—larger than all but 6 countries, including India.

 Containing around 85%, Canada is home to the majority of North America's boreal.

-Canada's boreal forest represents 25% of the world's last remaining intact forest, even more than the Amazon.
+Canada's boreal forest represents 25% of the world's last remaining intact forest, leading the world alongside the Amazon.